 Tips and Variations

-- For an easier breakfast, prepare the batter the night before; cover and refrigerate until you're ready to cook.
+- For an easier breakfast, prepare the batter the night before; cover the bowl and refrigerate until you're ready to cook.

 - For a little extra fluffiness, beat the egg whites separately and fold them into the batter just until incorporated.